ComboStrap/stale/README.md

 ## About

-Stale is a [DokuWiki Plugin](https://www.dokuwiki.org/plugin:stale) that touch configuration files (ie change only the modified date) in order to make the cache stale.
+Stale is a [DokuWiki Plugin](https://www.dokuwiki.org/plugin:stale) that touches configuration files (ie change only the modified date, not the content) in order to make the cache stale.

 Why ?
-Because this files are cache dependencies and if touched will then prohibit the use of the cache for the nextb request.
+Because these files are cache dependencies and if touched will then prohibit the use of the cache by the next request.

 ## Configuration file touched